argoproj/argo-events/api/sensor.md

 <p>

-SMTPPassword refers to the Kubernetes secret that holds the smtp password required to connect to smtp server
+SMTPPassword refers to the Kubernetes secret that holds the smtp password used to connect to smtp server.

 </p>